koordinator-sh/website/docs/best-practices/colocation-of-spark-jobs.md

 ```

 ## Evaluation
-With the help of Koordinator, when pods resource usage is idle, resources already requsted can be reallocated to other colocation pods by the overcommitment model, which can significantly impore the resource utilization of cluster.
+With the help of Koordinator, when pods resource usage is idle, resources already requested can be reallocated to other colocation pods by the overcommitment model, which can significantly impore the resource utilization of cluster.

-In our experiment environment, before the Spark job submmited, we can see the cluster allocatable resources run out while the actural resource usage is in low level.
+In our experiment environment, before the Spark job submitted, we can see the cluster allocatable resources run out while the actual resource usage is in low level.
 ```
 $ kubectl describe node
     Allocated resources: